dailystory/docs/articles/emails/index.md

 * [Will DailyStory try and resend soft bounces?](#faq-resend)

 ## Create an Email <a name="create-an-email"></a>
-To create an email, first navigate to Content > Emails.
+To create an email, first navigate to Content > Emails or click on the "Emails" button from your DailyStory Dashboard.
 This will display All Emails.
 From here you can create a new blank email or a new email from a template:

 ![Menu Button](https://docs.dailystory.com/articles/emails/emails-01.png "All Email")